richtastic/ff/src/3DR/wiki/dense.md

 TODO:
+x average median offset mean SSD NOT BETTER
+	=> YES IT MIGHT BE ?
+- remove low-range points before they are selected for the search ?

+SSD LEARNINGS
+	CHANGES IN LIGHTING CAN MAGNIFY DIFFERENCE
+		=> SUBTRACT MEDIAN
+	SCORES WITH LOW RANGE HAVE BETTER SCORE THAN HIGH-RANGE COUNTERPARTS => divide by average of range
+			=> average of range OR minimum of range?
+			=> optimum division ?

+	//
-x average median offset mean SSD NOT BETTER x normalize height SSD NOT BETTER x page that selects points at random from image 1, computes best match from image 2, displays disparity match updated every iteration
+x normalize height SSD NOT BETTER x page that selects points at random from image 1, computes best match from image 2, displays disparity match updated every iteration
 - compare SSD & SAD in more detail